The Power of Poison

 Get Tickets Online

 The Power of Poison features a live golden poison frog and tarantula in its exhibits.
-Meet additional live animals in the gallery every day from 2:15–2:30 p.m.
+Meet additional live animals in the gallery every day at 2:15 p.m. and Thursdays at 6:30 p.m.

 Photography is permitted in The Power of Poison.
 However, to protect the live animals in the exhibition, using a flash is prohibited.